tsupinie/gifshot/README.md

 'gifWidth': 200,
 // Desired height of the image
 'gifHeight': 200,
+// Number of colors in the color palette.
+Must be a power of 2, and 256 is the maximum.
+'ncolors': 256,
+// If you know certain colors will be in the image, and you don't want them to change, you can supply them
+// here as RGB tuples (e.g, [255, 255, 255] for white)
+'colorHints': [],
 // If this option is used, then a GIF will be created using these images
 // e.g. ['http://i.imgur.com/2OO33vX.jpg', 'http://i.imgur.com/qOwVaSN.png', 'http://i.imgur.com/Vo5mFZJ.gif'],
 // Note: Make sure these image resources are CORS enabled to prevent any cross-origin JavaScript errors